hero banner image

 ...

-99% of graduates go on to work/further education within 15 months (Guardian University Guide, 2023)
+98% of graduates go on to work/further education within 15 months (Guardian University Guide, 2023)

 Course overview

 From the day you start, we’ll blend your theory with practical experience.
 Half the course will be spent at the University.
-The other half of your time, you will gain hands-on skills in a variety of clinical settings.
+The other half of your time, you will gain hands-on skills in a variety of adult nursing clinical settings.
 You’ll learn about ‘normal’ adult development then recognise to manage deviations from the norm.
 You’ll promote health and provide real patient care in hospitals and the community.

 Why choose this course?

-Training to become an Adult Nurse, you have a passion to bring comfort to people in need.
-Let us help you get there with our Adult Nursing degree.
+State-of-the-art facilities: Training to become an adult nurse, you have a passion to bring comfort to people in need.
+Let us help you get there with our adult nursing degree.
 We’ll ease you into the nursing world using our state-of the-art Clinical Simulation Centre.
-See how Adult Nurses play a vital role in our operating theatre setting.
+See how adult nurses play a vital role in our operating theatre setting.
 Practise minor and complex wound management in our GP set up.
-With our award winning training, you can take your newly acquired theory and practical confidence to gain real experience on placement in a hospital or community setting and continue this after completing the course with 97.9% of our Health and social care students in employment or further study after graduating (Graduate Outcomes, 2021-2022).
+With our award winning training,

-Be the one to reassure that nervous patient before an operation.
+Have a rewarding career: Be the one to reassure that nervous patient before an operation.
 Be the person who aids their recovery.
 Be the one who helps save lives.
 Our nation is proud of the work our NHS does, let us be proud of you too.

 Professional accreditations